 Our retail team has been able to sustain shifts in the warehouse, which we’re still shipping out of because we’re an e-commerce company.
 We’ve also transitioned some of our employees over to customer experience.
 For the rest of the team, we’ve been working from home, which is interesting because it’s actually something that I never liked.
 It’s been a new and challenging experience, but it’s working, things are good—the business is still growing and adjusting.
 It’s a really interesting thing to have to lead a team with certainty at a time that is so uncertain.

-The Helm: What has been the most important thing you’ve learned as a CEO during the COVID-19 crisis?
+What has been the most important thing you’ve learned as a CEO during COVID-19?

 Lauren Singer: The true test of a team isn’t when things are going well, it’s when they’re not going well, and everyone has been able to come together so beautifully to keep the business running as usual.
 It’s been a really rewarding experience.
 We’re communicating now more than ever; we have daily executive leadership meetings, which helps us to all be on the same page and make sure that our teams below us are all on the same page.
 But my days are longer than they ever have been.
 There’s just so much more to think about, there are so many question marks.
 I think it helps to take a step back and ask, what’s really important to me?
 What am I prioritizing?
 And I think now more than ever, we’re prioritizing the products that help to serve our community in feeling safe and clean, and also continue their mission and their values during this time.

 You raised $4.5 million in funding in 2019.
 Tell us about that process.